ml5js/ml5-website-v02-gatsby/content/blog/releasing-version-1/index.md

 The ml5.js project launched in 2018 with a mission to bring a friendly, approachable, and inclusive perspective to machine learning within the creative coding community.

-This first release aimed to help students both learn both the fundamentals of training machine learning models as well as explore creative, experimental, and educational applications of pre-trained models, without needing extensive prior knowledge.
+This first release aimed to help students both learn the fundamentals of training machine learning models as well as explore creative, experimental, and educational applications of pre-trained models, without needing extensive prior knowledge.
 The library emerged from a collaboration with Google’s Big Picture Research Group, which provided crucial funding and research in developing deeplearn.js (which later became TensorFlow.js).

 Drawing inspiration from p5.js and The Processing Foundation, the library was built first and foremost with beginners, students, and artists in mind.
 This first release featured pre-trained models like MobileNet for image classification and PoseNet for body tracking, along with a friendly API for training a custom neural network model with your own data.